juanjararPYBM/ibm-data-science-portfolio/README.md

 📍 [Medellin/Colombia] | 💼 Open to Health Data Science opportunities

 Transforming healthcare through data.
 Physician with 15+ years of clinical experience, primarily treating patients with oncological and palliative care needs in private practice.
-Currently transitioning to Health Data Science through the IBM Professional Certificate, building predictive models to improve patient outcomes."
+Currently transitioning to Health Data Science through the IBM Professional Certificate, building predictive models to improve patient outcomes.

 ## 👨‍⚕️ About Me

-- 15+ years as Private Physician in private practice, primarily managing patients with oncology and palliative care conditions"
+- 15+ years as Private Physician in private practice, primarily managing patients with oncology and palliative care conditions
 - Expertise in **clinical decision-making**, **patient risk assessment**, and **end-of-life care protocols**
 - **Foundation:** Completed 3 modules of *Python for Everybody* (University of Michigan) prior to IBM Certificate
 - Currently transitioning to **Health Data Science** through IBM Professional Certificate